ahnucl/windows-terminal-context-menu/README.md

 ![Example screenshot light](example-light.png)

 ### Installation:
-Download and run the latest installer from [here](https://github.com/ContentPersonality2/windows-terminal-context-menu/releases/download/v1.1/windows-terminal-context-menu.exe).
+Download and run the latest installer [here](https://github.com/ContentPersonality2/windows-terminal-context-menu/releases/download/v1.1/windows-terminal-context-menu.exe).

 ### Deinstallation:
 Deinstall as you would any other Windows 10 application.
 Search for windows-terminal-context-menu in the apps list.